v3xlabs/eth-exporter/README.md

 fixed_rate = 1.0
 ```

+However feel free to steal the [example.config.toml](./example.config.toml) file (and update the `wallets` field) and modify it to your liking.

 ### Specifying a Token Exchange Rate

+There are a few ways you can specify what exchange rate you want to use for a token.
+Specifying an exchange rate for a token is optional however does provide you with the `balance_of_usd` and `price_in_usd` metrics.

 #### Fixed Rate

 You can specify a fixed rate for a token by setting the `fixed_rate` field to a value.
+This can be helpful for pegged tokens or tokens whose exchange rate you do not want to compute.

 ```toml
 [tokens.eth.usdc]